filecoin-project/filecoin-docs/content/en/basics/how-storage-works/filecoin-plus/index.md

 6. Click **Sign in with GitHub** to allow the app to create a GitHub issue on your behalf
 7. After you are signed in, the button should change to **Send request**.
 Click this to have an issue created on your behalf and sent to the right notary!

-Each request is tracked as a GitHub issue in the [Fil+ Client Onboarding repo](https://github.com/filecoin-project/filecoin-plus-client-onboarding).
+Each request is tracked as a GitHub issue in the [Fil+ Client onboarding repository](https://github.com/filecoin-project/filecoin-plus-client-onboarding).
 You can follow the progress of your application there as well.
 Notaries may ask for additional information before they will allocate you DataCap.

 To apply for a Large Dataset Notary, follow the steps at [Applying for a large DataCap allocation](https://github.com/filecoin-project/filecoin-plus-large-datasets#applying-for-a-large-datacap-allocation).